pipelinedave/choremane/AUTH_README.md

    - Token is included in all API requests
    - Refresh token is used to obtain new tokens when needed

+## Local Development Authentication

+Starting from May 2025, a mock authentication system has been implemented for local development due to issues with the external Dex OIDC provider.
+This allows developers to sign in with test credentials without requiring access to the production authentication service.

+### How it works

+1. The backend checks for the `USE_MOCK_AUTH` environment variable
+2. When `USE_MOCK_AUTH=true`, authentication requests are redirected to an internal mock login page
+3. Developers can enter test credentials and receive valid JWT tokens
+4. These tokens work the same as production tokens for local development

+### Usage

+The VS Code task "Run Backend Dev Server" automatically includes the `USE_MOCK_AUTH=true` environment variable.
+When you navigate to the login page in your local environment, you'll be presented with a simple form instead of being redirected to the Dex provider.

+### Troubleshooting

+If you encounter authentication issues in local development:

+1. Verify that the backend is running with `USE_MOCK_AUTH=true`
+2. Check that the frontend is correctly redirecting to `http://localhost:8090/auth/login`
+3. Ensure the `FRONTEND_URL` environment variable is correctly set to match your frontend URL (default: `http://localhost:5000`)
+4. Check the browser console for any error messages during the authentication process
+5. Look at the backend logs for detailed information about the authentication flow

+### Reverting to Real Authentication

+If you need to test with the actual Dex authentication:

+1. Ensure the Dex server is operational (check with your team lead)
+2. Edit the VS Code task to remove the `USE_MOCK_AUTH=true` environment variable
+3. Restart the backend server

 ## Testing

 1. Local development: